What Is Fentanyl?

 Sadly, illegal Fentanyl use is increasing rapidly, due to its very high potency in comparison to other opiates, and comparatively cheap production costs.

-Fentanyl is around 50 times more potent than heroin, and delivers a very rapid, short-lived, spike in euphoria levels, followed by a quick “crash” phase, leaving users quickly seeking more.
+Fentanyl is up to 100 times more potent than heroin, and delivers a very rapid, short-lived, spike in euphoria levels, followed by a quick “crash” phase, leaving users quickly seeking more.
+Fentanyl binds to opioid receptors in the brain, simulating the effects of other opiate drugs.
+Repeated use of the drug down-regulates the brain’s production of normal levels of feel-good neurotransmitters, as the body becomes dependent on an external source.

 - As a synthetic opiate, Fentanyl is cheaper to produce than organic relatives such as heroin, and can be produced at scale, quicker.